tame-t/macos-15-t480/README.md

 <img width="474" height="538" alt="image" src="https://github.com/user-attachments/assets/4cd815f7-3ee8-4686-acba-3af6d03ebced" />

 After the USB is formatted, delete all files from the USB that came from the formatting. **Things like autorun**

+Then we are going to use macrecovery.py to get the recovery files.